jayeshCodes/CSC581_GameEngineFoundations/README.md

 - `lib/`: This contains all the source code for the project.
     - `animation/`: Contains the code for pattern movement
     - `core/`: The core elements of the game engine like setting up screen, physics, drawing, etc
+    - `enum/`: Contains all the enums used in the project
     - `game/`: This contains game specific code.
 One such is a `GameManager` which is a singleton containing variables shared between the engine
     - `generic/`: This contains generic classes which might be used by us in the future
+    - `helpers/`: This contains helper functions like random, constants, etc
+    - `network/`: This contains the networking code
     - `objects/`: This contains the code to generate in game objects like a rectangle in our case